ewired/gjs-guide/docs/guides/gio/dbus.md

 #### Properties

-Getting or setting the value of properties are also just method calls, just made to the standard `org.freedesktop.DBus.Properties` interface.
+Getting or setting the value of properties are also just method calls, made to the standard `org.freedesktop.DBus.Properties` interface.
 The name of the interface holding the property is passed as the first argument of the method arguments.